 So, that about wraps up our Amazon Rainforest Unit!! 🙂

-Don’t forget that this is included in the Big Animal Bundle (see details at this page or below.)
+Don’t forget that this is included in the Big Animal Bundle or Big Animal BUNDLE 2 (see details at this page or below.)

 Our Amazon Rainforest Unit is 75+ pages.
 It is $4.99.

 Don’t forget to check your PayPal email address for the download link.

 If you have any questions feel free to email me. ~Liesl